leighhalliday/savonrb.com/index.md

 {% endhighlight %}

 I would not recommend using a Hash for the SOAP body if you need to create complex XML structures, because there are better alternatives.
-One of them is to pass a block to the `Savon::SOAP::XML#xml` method.
+One of them is to pass a block to the `Savon::SOAP::XML#body` method.
 Savon will then yield a `Builder::XmlMarkup` instance for you to use.

 {% highlight ruby %}
-soap.xml do |xml|
+soap.body do |xml|
   xml.firstName("The")
   xml.lastName("Hoff")
 end